denise webber

 Watch video interview with Denise Webber here

-Between 2006 and 2014, work and commissions took her on international travels, including Europe, Singapore, Hong Kong, Tokyo, Stockholm and Reykjavik, which inspired the photographic series Everywhere that is not Home.
+Between 2006 and 2014, her work took her on international travels, including Europe, Singapore, Hong Kong, Tokyo, Stockholm and Reykjavik, which inspired the photographic series Everywhere that is not Home.
 The series documents a psychological battle between the safety of a room and the unknown dangers of the street, or between the agoraphobic and nomadic versions of the self.

-Image: Denise Webber c1960, Famagusta
+Image: Denise Webber in Famagusta c1961

 All images and content copyright © Denise Webber unless otherwise credited.
 All rights reserved.